Who are the Sacklers, the family behind maker of OxyContin?

 THE COMPANY OWNERSHIP

 Brothers Mortimer, Raymond and Arthur Sackler — all physicians — bought the drug company known as Purdue Frederick in 1952.
-They are all dead, but their widows, children and grandchildren now own the company, along with an international drug company, Mundipharma.
+They are all dead, but the widows, children and grandchildren of Mortimer and Raymond now own the company, along with an international drug company, Mundipharma.

 Purdue is privately held, and its board has been mainly controlled by Sackler heirs over the years, until legal issues began piling up in the last year.
 No family members are currently on the board.